prajasnaik/wsp_rag_app/README.md

 ## Overview

 This RAG application enhances the capabilities of Gemini 2.0 Flash by providing it with relevant context from a knowledge base stored in ChromaDB.
 This approach enables more accurate and contextually appropriate responses.
+This is also a single page application and hence will be served directly via the API.
+It must be built before running though.

 ## Features